conduktor/conduktor-docs/docs/desktop/kafka-cluster-connection/import-export/index.md

+---
+title: Import/Export configurations
+description: Import or export your configurations for Conduktor
+---

 # Import/Export configurations

 This feature is for **Enterprise** users where this is typically needed, to share your configuration with your team.